How do zoos and discussion skills find their way into the same episode of Ramping Up your English? Read on to find out.

 Video Clips used in this Episode

-We featured a video about Museums.
+We featured a video about zoos.
 Click here to watch the video on You Tube.

 Here’s the video Dash through the Dallas Zoo with footage from Cousin Luke.
 Click here.